arydz/stock-finder-service-demo/README.md

 This command will start only your **mq** service `docker-compose up`

 ### 2.3.1 Docker network
-All services are in the scope of the same (custom) network.
+All services are in the scope of the same (custom) network (apart from Jenkins and testcontainers).
 Static IP addresses are used.

 #### 2.3.2 Build images and run Docker containers
 First, build the application and generate a docker image with this command: